SOFTS-Cocoa slumps to one-month low, sugar steadies despite bank meltdown fears

 * It said that overall, it sees a 78,000 tonne deficit in 2022/23.

-* May London cocoa LCCc2 fell 0.5% to 2,030 pounds per tonne, extending its fall from a six-year high of 2,177 pounds set earlier this month.
-It hit a month low of 2,029 earlier.
+* May London cocoa LCCc2hit a month low of 2,025 pounds per tonne, before recovering ground to trade up 0.8% at 2,056.
+It set a six-year high of 2,177 earlier this month.

 SUGAR

-* Dealers said sugar is showing good resilience considering the gloomy macro economic picture.
+* Dealers said sugar shows good resilience considering the gloomy macro economic picture.
 This suggests bullish fundamentals like diminishing output prospects remain in the driver's seat, they said.

 * France's largest sugar and ethanol producer Tereos faced a union and government backlash after it said it was closing its sugar activities in a factory in northern France, blaming an expected drop in sugar beet output.